 It doesn’t have to look like this when you do it.
-Folks new to this claim that seeing pictures eases their fear that mere mortals could not possibly be capable of making cat food.
-Below is What it looks like in still pictures below.
-With captions yet.
+Folks who are new to this claim that seeing pictures eases their fear that mere mortals could not possibly be capable of making cat food.

 2. Getting out the grinder.